roryl/zsx/README.md

 ![alt text](docs/img/examples/zxswap.gif)

 ZSX is spiritually closest to [Unpoly](https://unpoly.com/), and similar to frameworks like [HTMX](https://htmx.org/), [Twinspark](https://twinspark.js.org/), and [Turbo](https://turbo.hotwired.dev/).
-However it has an opinionated featureset for building highly maintainable yet interactive web applications.
+However, it has an opinionated feature set for building highly maintainable yet interactive web applications.
 ZSX is more like a toolbox of HTML/HTTP enhancements, rather than a reinvention of browser features in javascript.

-[ChartSQL Studio Editor](https://docs.chartsql.com) was the the original source of ZSX and funds its development.
+[ChartSQL Studio Editor](https://docs.chartsql.com) was the original source of ZSX and funds its development.

 ## Table of Contents